claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 6. Line 6. --> Geometrical distribution of the source.
 Type **PUNT** fro pointlike source, **EST** for extended source and **SPH** for spherical source

 	- **PUNT:**  it is a point like source: all the particles will be produced from a single point.
-The position of the source can be determined by the user (see line 7.)
+The position of the source can be determined by the user (see line 7).
 	- **EST:** in this case the particles are generated on the external surface of the scintillator on all the six faces.
-It is possible to give to the faces different weights in order to determine a more probable direction of the source(see line 7.) (a possible application of this is the simulation of cosmic rays that come from all around the space but they mostly came from above).
+It is possible to give to the faces different weights in order to determine a more probable direction of the source(see line 7) (a possible application of this is the simulation of cosmic rays that come from all around the space but they mostly came from above).

 	- **SPH:** in this case the particles are isotropically generated on a sphere.
-The centre of the sphere will be always the centre of the scintillator and the radius can be choosen (see line 7.)
+The centre of the sphere will be always the centre of the scintillator and the radius can be choosen (see line 7).

 7. Line 7. --> Other parameters for the geometric distribution of the source.

 	- if line 5 is PUNT, type the position of the source in (x,y,z) format.
 As for line 5, all the three coordinates must be followed by a space.

-	*example 1:* point source in pos x = 0, y = 0, z = 6.
+	*example 1:* point source in pos x = 0, y = 0, z = 6 cm.

 	```
 	PUNT # line 6 spatial distribution
 	0 0 6 # line 7 point source coordinates
 	```

 	- if line 6 is EST, type the probability of having a certain distribution.
-For the legend of faces numbers see the picture below
+For the legend of faces numbers see the picture below.

-		**NB:** the program altready normalize the probability distribution, so it will not be necessary that the sum of the probabilities of all the six faces is equal to 1.
+		**NB:** the program already normalize the probability distribution, so it will not be necessary that the sum of the probabilities of all the six faces is equal to 1.

 	*example 2:* extended source with higher probability of particles coming from the top of the scintillator.
 In this case the majority of the neutrons comes form the top of the scintillator (face 1).